StrangeBeeCorp/docs/docs/thehive/administration/authentication/configure-authentication.md

     **- Directories authentication**

     !!! info "Prerequisite"
         Users must have an existing account in TheHive's local database to authenticate successfully.
-[Configure the LDAP servers](../../administration/ldap-server.md) in TheHive to automate account creation.
+[Configure an LDAP server](../../administration/ldap/configure-ldap-server.md) to automate account creation, updates, deletion, and assignment of user accounts to organizations and permission profiles within TheHive.

-        User data is synchronized periodically:

-        * New LDAP users are automatically created in TheHive.
-        * Removed users become inactive.
-        * Organization membership and user profiles are assigned based on LDAP group membership.

-        The configuration must include a mapping of LDAP groups to corresponding organizations and profiles.

     Authenticates users using a Lightweight Directory Access Protocol (LDAP) server or an Active Directory (AD) service, such as Microsoft Active Directory or OpenLDAP.
 This allows integration with existing enterprise directories for centralized user management.